VirulentArc/ScriptCards/Spell Book Manager/readme.md

 ![Copy to Spell Book button](images/copy_to_spell_book_button.png)

 If the character already knows a spell with the same name, Spell Book Manager marks that spell as **Already Known** instead of offering another copy button.
 The spell list may need to be refreshed before this status updates after a copy.

+Some Spell Book Manager menus can be long.
+If Roll20 does not automatically jump to the newest menu after you click a button, manually scroll to the bottom of chat.
+Roll20 will sometimes stop auto-scrolling when the chat window is already scrolled upward.

 ---